Gkicks/chuckles-comedy-club/README.md

 * Hayley Wilkinson – Taylor Tominson
 * Tammy Curham – Jen Kirkman
 * Nathan Garzee – Nate Bargatze

+The audio clips were all taken from Spotify

 ## Other